[Presentation Report] I participated as a developer in DevRev's panel discussion "Key Points of Future AI Technology and the Appeal of DevRev"

 About the Event

-The event was held under the theme "How to Break Through the PoC Deadlock of Generative AI," organized by Synthesy Co., Ltd., with cooperation from DevRev, Classmethod, and the Okinawa Open Laboratory General Incorporated Association.
+The event was held under the theme "How to Break Through the PoC Deadlock in Generative AI," hosted by Synthesy Co., Ltd., with cooperation from DevRev, Classmethod, and the Okinawa Open Laboratory General Incorporated Association.
 The venue was the Synthesy office in Nihonbashi, with approximately 30 attendees.
-The event consisted of three segments — a keynote, a conversation, and a panel discussion — with a style that emphasized two-way dialogue.
+The event consisted of three parts — a keynote, a dialogue session, and a panel discussion — with an emphasis on two-way interaction.

-The title of the panel discussion I participated in was "Key Points of Future AI Technology and the Appeal of DevRev."
-The four panelists were as follows.
+The panel discussion I participated in was titled "Key Points of Future AI Technology and the Appeal of DevRev."
+The four panelists were as follows:

 • Moderator: Norio Shirafuji (Synthesy)